 Below you can find a complete list of Great Lakes animals.
-We currently track 29 animals in Great Lakes and are adding more every day!
+We currently track animals in the Great Lakes and are adding more every day!

-The Great Lakes are not a state or a nation; instead, they include Lake Superior, Lake Michigan, Lake Huron, Lake Erie, and Lake Ontario.
+The Great Lakes are not a state or a nation; instead, they are a group of large lakes that include Lake Superior, Lake Michigan, Lake Huron, Lake Erie, and Lake Ontario.
 Each one connects with different states.

 Lake Superior is connected to Wisconsin, Michigan, and Minnesota, while Lake Michigan connects with Wisconsin, Illinois, Indiana, and Michigan.
-Lake Huron also connects to Michigan, though it also connects to Ontario, Canada.
+Lake Huron also connects to Michiganas well as to Ontario, Canada.
 Lake Erie connects with Michigan (just like the other lakes), but it also connects to Ohio, Pennsylvania, New York, and Ontario.
-Lake Ontario only borders Ontario and New York.
+Lake Ontario borders only Ontario and New York.
 Essentially, all of the Great Lakes border Canada, the United States, or both.

 Where to Find the Top Wild Animals in the Great Lakes

-The freshwater ecosystems in the Great Lakes provide an incredible place for many animals to live.
-Each of the lakes has different wildlife, including:
+The freshwater ecosystems in the Great Lakes provide an incredible place for many animals to live, including America’s bald eagle.
+Each of the lakes has different wildlife, both in the water and on the shores, including:

-- Black bears – Black bears are found in Lake Superior, spending a lot of time in the North Shore Highlands.
+- Black bear – Black bears are found near Lake Superior, spending a lot of time in the North Shore Highlands.

 - Salmon – Lake Michigan is rich with salmon, but there are many unique species in the area.
 The most common salmon in this lake include the Chinook salmon, Coho salmon, pink salmon, and Atlantic salmon.